AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-types-dev.md

 ### Rules for the type identifier (SdsType.Id)

-1. Is not case sensitive
+1. Is not case sensitive.
-2. Cannot just be whitespace
+2. Cannot just be whitespace.
-3. Cannot contain leading or trailing whitespace
+3. Cannot contain leading or trailing whitespace.
-4. Cannot contain forward slash ("/")
+4. Cannot contain forward slash ("/").
-5. Can contain a maximum of 100 characters
+5. Can contain a maximum of 100 characters.

 Type management using the .NET SDS client libraries methods is performed through `ISdsMetadataService`.
 You can create `ISdsMetadataService` using one of the `SdsService.GetMetadataService()` factory methods. .NET client libraries provide `SdsTypeBuilder` to help build SdsTypes from .NET types.
-SdsTypeBuilder is discussed in greater detail below.
+SdsTypeBuilder is discussed in greater detail in [SDS Types in .NET Framework](#sdstypes-in-net-framework).

 ## SdsTypeCode

-The SdsTypeCode is a numeric identifier used by the SDS to identify SdsTypes.
+The SdsTypeCode is a numeric identifier used by SDS to identify SdsTypes.
 An SdsTypeCode exists for every supported type.

-Atomic types, such as strings, floats and arrays, are defined entirely by the SdsTypeCode and do not need other fields to define the type.
+Atomic types (such as strings, floats, and arrays) are defined entirely by the SdsTypeCode and do not need other fields to define the type.

 Types that require additional definition (enumerations and objects, for example) are identified with a generic SdsTypeCode (`ByteEnum`, `Int32Enum`, `NullableInt32withEnum`, or `Object`, for example) _and_ additional SdsTypeProperty fields.